|Print This Page Email to a Friend|

 “We look forward to Dr. Dhall building on the strong leadership that has preceded him in the division, and we know that the Alabama Center for Childhood Cancer and Blood Disorders will continue to excel in patient care, research and teaching in the years to come,” said Mitch Cohen, M.D., chair of the Department of Pediatrics at the UAB School of Medicine and physician-in-chief of Children's.

 Dhall has been at CHLA and on faculty at the Keck School of Medicine at the University of Southern California since 2007, when he completed his fellowship in Pediatric Neuro-oncology.
-His clinical interests include caring for children and young adults with primary brain and spinal cord injuries.
+His clinical interests include caring for children and young adults with primary brain and spinal cord tumors.
 He is dedicated to improving the survival rate of young children with brain tumors without the use of high levels of radiation therapy.

 “I believe that Dr. Dhall’s leadership of the talented faculty and staff in the Alabama Center for Childhood Cancer and Blood Disorders, as well as the ongoing partnership with the Institute for Cancer Outcomes and Survivorship and the O’Neal Comprehensive Cancer at UAB will elevate the stature and reach of our pediatric cancer programs and be great for the children of Alabama, the region and beyond,” said Cohen.